splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-apm.rst

 Use dashboards to track service performance
 =============================================================

 Get familiar with the Splunk APM built-in dashboards so you can use them to troubleshoot issues related to services, endpoints, and business workflows.
-For details about troubleshooting issues related to services, endpoints, and more, see :ref:`apm-custom-dashboards`.
+For details about troubleshooting issues related to services, endpoints, and more, see :ref:`apm-dashboards`.

 .. _service-map-dependencies:

 Understand dependencies among your services in the service map
 ======================================================================

 In a distributed environment, there is considerable complexity in how services are stitched together.
 Use the Splunk APM service map to understand how different services in your distributed environment interact with each other.
-Get familiar with the detailed breakdowns within the service map to understand how to accelerate troubleshooting of services and dependencies.
+Get familiar with the detailed breakdowns within the service map to understand how to accelerate troubleshooting services and dependencies.

 See :ref:`apm-service-map` for details about the service map.